 MSN Autos provides service data based on input from master service technicians.
 This gives you details about common problems and estimated repair costs for a particular model.

-You can also post and read messages using the Google search service.
-Go to and click on the "groups" tab.
+You can also post and read messages on a wide range of model and brand focused forums.
 But remember that gathering anecdotes about particular vehicles is not the same as consulting a scientifically designed survey.